Schw4lbe/jizo-noods/README.md

   -> idea: "We don't sell your privacy, only quality delicacy."
 - after cookie check in local storage state start loading sequence
 - after fully loading videofile start autoplay
+- BUG scrolling disabled after moving to different webpage
+- scroll-dissabled helper class is reassigne even though user is logged in and privacy is checked

 ## name spacing